 (Photo credit: Crew via Unsplash.)

-Millions of college students travel each year for reasons both mundane and remarkable.
-Only a small percentage of those trips is insured, but actually, a lot of college travel can benefit from the peace of mind student travel insurance supplies.
+Millions of college students travel each year for reasons mundane and remarkable.
+Only a small percentage of those trips is insured, but actually, a lot of college travel – and college travelers – can benefit from the peace of mind student travel insurance supplies.

 Let’s look at some common student-travel types and see how travel insurance can help.

-General travel: College travel is arguably the best travel.
+College travel is arguably the best travel.
 You never feel quite as free as when you’re a college student turned loose on the world.
-Travel insurance may sound like it’s just for millionaires traveling the world.
+Travel insurance may sound like it’s just for globetrotting millionaires.
 Au contraire; it’s for any trip that’s really important to you … and when you’re a college student, that’s every trip.

 We’ve made a pretty good case for student travel insurance; now, here are a few other things students need to remember when they travel.